-77. Black Rot.
-This disease develops best in rather warm, rainy weather and usually becomes established early in the season in a seemingly insignificant way in the form of spots on the leaves.
+This disease develops best in rather warm, rainy weather 76.
+Black Rot. and usually becomes established early in the season in a seemingly insignificant way in the form of spots on the leaves.
 If weather conditions continue favorable, it spreads from there to the fruit and may cause heavy loss.
 Blackrot does not develop in epidemic form every year and in the non-epidemic years grapes free from rot can be grown with the use of little or no bordeaux.
-This condition leads many to become slack in their spraying operations and they omit one or both of Applications 1 and 2 with the result that rot many develop seriously under favorable conditions if the primary or early infection has not been prevented.
-Some experienced growers feel they can predict whether rot will develop, and they govern their spraying operations accordingly.
+This condition leads many to become slack in their spraying operations and they omit one or both of Applications 1 and 2 with the result that rot may develop seriously under favorable conditions if the primary or early infection has not been prevented.
+Some experienced growers feel they can predict whether or not rot will develop, and they govern their spraying operations accordingly.
 Experience has shown that such predictions are not always reliable.
 Therefore, there is only one safe general procedure to insure satisfactory control of black-rot, and that is to make Applications 1 and 2 regularly every year.
 These applications also prevent many new infections of the dead-arm disease.

-78. Dead-arm.
+76a.
+Dead-arm.
 This disease attacks the above ground parts of the vine, slowly killing the canes.
 Affected arms show dwarfed, yellow leaves in the early season, but later the vine appears to recover.
 Diseased vines are difficult to locate at pruning time.
 Mark the affected vines early in the season, remove them or cut them off well below the last visible sign of the dry heart-rot in the trunk at pruning time, and allow a renewal sprout to replace the old trunk.
 The first grape spray is important in preventing new infections of dead-arm where this disease is prevalent.
 It will not control established infections.

-79. Grape Berry-moth.
-This insect was especially destructive during 1937.
-Unless control measures are applied conscientiously, losses will be greater in 1938 because large numbers of these insects are now in winter quarters.

-Thorough spraying in all applications using arsenicals is necessary for control of berry-moth.
-The residue situation is such that the schedule is arranged to concentrate all arsenical into the period when they will be most effective.

-The danger of residue places an added importance upon supplementary measures.
-Destruction of weeds, accumulations of leaves, in the vicinity of woodland, gullies, low places, hollows, and fence rows will aid in controlling berry-moth.
+77. Grape Berry-moth.
+Thorough spraying in all applications using arsenicals, is necessary for control of berry-moth.
+The residue situation with grapes is such that the schedule is arranged to concentrate all arsenical sprays into the period when they will be most effective.
+With the curtailed spraying program, clean-up measures are a most important part of the fight.
+Destruction of weeds, accumulations of leaves, etc., in the vicinity of woodland, in gullies, low places and hollows will aid in controlling berry-moth.
+Cultivate the vineyard as early as possible to bury cocoons of the berry-moth and practice shallow cultivation until time to put in the cover crop.

-The most important single clean-up measure that can be applied is to turn under all vineyard refuse as early in the spring as possible and leave it undisturbed except for very shallow cultivation until late June or July regardless of weed growth.
-Information at hand indicates that plowing to the vine is more effective than plowing from them.

-80. Grape Leaf-hopper.
+78. Grape Leaf-hopper.
 Spray in exactly the same manner as outlined above for the control of berry-moth.
 It is necessary to hit the under sides of the leaves.
-Use nicotine sulphate with bordeaux, as indicated in Application 5; or, if bordeaux is not needed, use nicotine sulphate, one pint in 100 gallons of water, with one and one-half pounds of casein-lime.
-If dust is preferred, use 2-per cent nicotine in hydrated lime.
+Use nicotine sulphate with bordeaux, as indicated in Application 5; or, if bordeaux is not needed, use nicotine sulphate, one pint in 100 gallons of water, with three or four pounds of potash-fish oil soap.
+When bordeaux is not needed, a spray of 3/4 pint of nicotine sulphate and three quarts summer oil emulsion in 100 gallons of water may be substituted for the nicotine and soap.
+If dust is preferred, use 2 per cent nicotine in hydrated lime.
 Apply dust at night while air is not stirring.
 Use freshly mixed, hot dust.
 If cold dust is used, a higher percentage of nicotine is required.
 This application should be made just before the first nymphs acquire wings.